arommers/so_long/README.md

 It is important to set up these callbacks before calling `mlx_loop`, because once `mlx_loop` is called, it enters a continuous loop that handles events and updates the display.
 If you try to set up the callbacks after the loop has started, they may not be registered in time to be called during the event loop.

-So now that we have a window connection and a continous loop running that checks for events it's time to actually put something in our window!
+With our window connection and a continous loop up and running it's time to actually put something in our window!

 ## Creating Images